Ikanant/Software-Engineering-Notes/05-Docker/Docker - Deep Dive/004_05 - Docker Deep Dive - Building from a Dockerfile.md

 3. Step 2: apt-get update

     1. Spins up a new continuer.
 We see the the output of the apt-get update and once that is done, a new image layer get\'s committed and the container it used get\'s thrown away.
 [It is the container that get\'s thrown away, NOT the images.
-We keep those.]{.underline}
+We keep those.]

 4. Step 3: echo "Hello world\"